It's Over 9000!: Origins and analysis

-In most versions of the scene dubbed in languages other than English, Vegeta actually says "It's over 8000!".
+In the original Japanese version of the scene, and most versions subbed in languages other than English, Vegeta actually says "It's over 8000!".
 This has occurred several other times where power levels are given more as estimates than accurate figures.
-8000 is an indefinite hyperbolic numeral in Japan.
 Craig Elvy from Screenrant claimed that this phrase is actually a mistranslation from the original Japanese anime.
-He noted that the Daizenshuu 7 book quoted the dubbing team as saying that speaking "9000" in English was a better fit for Vegeta's animated mouth movements; on the other hand, Elvy made the assertion that Dragon Ball Z's Ocean dub "was notorious for making translation errors (such as Goku believing Vegeta killed Grandpa Gohan) which can't be explained away so easily".
+He noted that the Daizenshuu 7 book quoted the dubbing team as saying that speaking "9000" in English was a better fit for Vegeta's animated mouth movements; on the other hand, Elvy made the assertion that Dragon Ball Z's Ocean dub "was notorious for making translation errors (such as Goku believing Vegeta killed Grandpa Gohan or Bardock being a so-called "great scientist") which can't be explained away so easily".
 When Dragon Ball Z was re-dubbed by Funimation with Christopher Sabat as the voice of Vegeta, the "It's Over 9000" line was retained, and has featured in most English re-dubs and video games ever since.

 Spread

-An edited video clip of the scene from the episode was originally uploaded by YouTuber Kajetokun on October 17, 2006, as an inside joke for his friends, making fun of how Drummond phrased the English line to fit Vegeta's on-screen mouth movements, which were animated to fit the original Japanese line.
+A YouTube Poop of the scene from the episode was originally uploaded by YouTuber Weston "Kajetokun" Durant on October 17, 2006, as an inside joke for his friends, making fun of how Drummond phrased the English line to fit Vegeta's on-screen mouth movements, which were animated to fit the original Japanese line.
 He was surprised when he discovered that the video had attracted 20,000 views the following day.
 The video was later linked to by the front page of the VG Cats website, where it attracted a further 200,000 views.
 The popularity of the meme quickly spread, inspiring a series of remix videos on YouTube, various image macros and demotivational posters on 4chan, as well as parody sites dedicated to the phrase.
 The meme's notoriety reached its initial peak in 2007, when 4chan moderators implemented a word filter that would turn any mentions of the number 7 into "over 9000".
-The most viewed video clip uploaded on YouTube which references the phrase has received over 15 million views to date; various parodies and spoofs of the clip receive a large number of views on YouTube and Vine as well.
+The most viewed video clip uploaded on YouTube which references the phrase has received over 15 million views to date; various parodies and spoofs of the clip receive a large number of views on YouTube as well.

 According to Elvy, "It's over 9000!" phrase has attained recognition to the point that it has become one of internet culture's favorite phrases.
 The absence of the "It's Over 9000" phrase in the 2020 game Dragon Ball Z: Kakarot was considered conspicuous by Paul Tamburro of GameRevolution, who argued that the meme is iconic and immensely popular to warrant its inclusion or reference, even if the phrase itself may have originated as a mistranslation.

-Ray William Johnson was a large factor in the spread of this meme.
-On Jul 1, 2009 Ray uploaded a rap called "Doin Your Mom" which immensely gained popularity for its new meme-culture style of rap.
-He features a lyric where he says "How many times did I tap that ass?
-Over 9000!"